mobarski/morty/README.md

 end
 ```

-Captured values are stored on the return stack.
+Local variables are stored on the return stack.
 On function end or early return they will be automatically discarded - this is possible
 by the use of the F register which stores the "frame" of the return stack.
 On function call both F and I registers are stored on the return stack.